 In our first six years (2012-18) the Nature Centre has been successful in obtaining grants to develop engaging educational programs and exhibits.
-While operational funding can be harder to find, since our inception our ongoing operations (programming and overhead) have broken even financially, but only through extremely frugal management.
-Developing and implementing a plan that ensures our long-term sustainability it is a priority.
+While operational funding is harder to find, since our inception ongoing operations (programming and overhead) have generally broken even financially, but only through extremely frugal management - something we don't believe is sustainable over the long term.

-The \$17,600 operating surplus shown on the financial statements at the end of this report is, unfortunately, temporary and reflects the fact that our Eco-Action Climate Change Adaption Project continues through the first quarter of the coming fiscal year when we are excited to be partnering with SeaChange Marine Conservation Society on a local eelgrass restoration project.
-This will bring us back to a break-even financial position.
+The \$17,600 operating surplus shown on the financial statements at the end of this report is, unfortunately, temporary and reflects the fact that our Eco-Action Climate Change Adaption Project continues through the first quarter of the coming fiscal year when we are excited to be partnering with SeaChange on a local eelgrass restoration project.
+This will bring us back to a break-even position without an operating surplus.

-In order to be economically healthy into the future, the Nature Centre needs to raise an additional \$30,000 in operational funds annually.
-This will allow us to continue to do citizenscience, restoration projects and offer high quality education in our school and summer camp programs - activities that provide essential support for the protection and restoration of the biological diversity of our estuary.
+In order to be economically healthy, the Nature Centre needs to raise an additional \$30,000 in operational funds annually to continue to do citizen-science, restoration projects and offer high quality education in our school and summer camp programs - activities that provide essential support for the protection and restoration of the biological diversity of our estuary.

-We continue to explore new opportunities to ensure the centre is a sustainable and selfsupporting place of learning for the long-term.
+We continue to explore new opportunities to make the centre a sustainable and self-supporting place of learning for the long-term.
 Plans for the coming year include developing a database and communications strategy to better track our progress and engage with our supporters and the wider community.

-Of course, fundraising remains important.
+And of course, fundraising remains important.
 On June 10th this year we were delighted to have the support of Cari Burdett, her Lila Community Choir and the Coastline Fiddlers, along with special guests Genevieve Charbonneau, Ivonne Hernandez, Paul Ruszel, King Tide, Corbin Keep and Tania Gillespie, offering "Sing for Cedar and Salmon", a benefit concert for the Nature Centre that raised \$1,500 for our educational programming.